 Create your own 2x2 prioritization matrix

 Making your own 2x2 prioritization matrix is easy.
-Miro’s whiteboard tool is the perfect canvas to create and share it.
+Miro’s virtual collaboration platform is the perfect canvas to create and share it.
 Get started by selecting the 2x2 Prioritization Matrix Template, then take the following steps to make one of your own.

 Ideally, tie the value of a product feature or initiative to how your organization drives value.
 Discuss with your team whether you’re looking at strategic, customer, or financial value.
 Edit the value parameter text as needed.